 FOREX-Dollar stumbles as markets rethink interest rate path

-By 1045 GMT, the dollar index =USD, which measures the greenback against six major currencies, slipped 0.2% at 104.22.
-That reversed a 0.2% rise on Thursday, mostly driven by a euro decline after weak business activity data reduced bets for European Central Bank tightening.
+By 1210 GMT, the dollar index =USD, which measures the U.S. unit against six major currencies, was flat to marginally weaker around 104.3.
+It rose 0.2% on Thursday, mostly driven by a euro decline after weak business activity data reduced bets for European Central Bank tightening.

-The dollar, up 9% this year, has lost some of its shine since investors started betting the Fed could slow the rate-tightening pace following another 75 basis-point increase in July.
-They now see rates peaking next March around 3.5% and falling by nearly 20 bps by July 2023 .
+The dollar, up around 9% this year, has lost some of its shine since investors started betting the Federal Reserve could slow the rate-tightening pace following another 75 basis-point increase in July.
+They now see rates peaking next March around 3.5% and falling by nearly 20 bps by July 2023.

 This rate hike repricing sent 10-year Treasury yields to two-week lows, while the dollar index has lost 0.4% this week.